Compliance Assistance Centers

 The National Association for Surface Finishing (NASF) is an industry organization committed to communicating the importance of finishing technology, representing the interests of businesses, technologists, and professionals in the businesses of surface coatings.
 NASF seeks to advance an environmentally and economically sustainable future for the finishing industry and to promote the vital role of surface technology in the global manufacturing value chain.

-The National Center for Manufacturing Sciences (NCMS), the National Association for Surface Finishing (NASF), and the AESF Foundation launched the Surface Technology Environmental Resource Center (CTERC) in 2017.
-STERC is the result of a partnership among these organizations and continued grant funding from the U.S> Environmental Protection Agency and provides a wealth of useful environmental compliance information to the surface finishing and surface treatment industry.
+The National Center for Manufacturing Sciences (NCMS), the National Association for Surface Finishing (NASF), and the AESF Foundation launched the Surface Technology Environmental Resource Center (STERC) in 2017.
+STERC is the result of collaboration among these organizations and the Environmental Protection Agency.